 Because of this unique mechanism, upflush toilets can be placed below a sewer stack.
 This makes them ideal for placement in a basement or other below-ground location.

-Did you know you can put an upflush toilet practically anywhere?
-While traditional bathrooms can cost between $10,000–$25,000 to install, Saniflo systems don’t require complex demolition or plumbing, and can be installed as a DIY project in just a few hours!
+Did you know you can put a Saniflo macerator toilet practically anywhere?
+While traditional bathrooms can cost between $10,000–$25,000 to install, Saniflo toilet systems don’t require complex demolition or plumbing, and can be installed as a DIY project in just a few hours!

-For many U.S. households, a macerating toilet system is the perfect solution to a wide selection of difficult toilet issues.
-Not only do these upflush systems cost significantly less than traditional toilet installations, they’re also ideal for older or oddly laid-out homes.
-When you install an Upflush toilet, you afford yourself the happiness, peace of mind, and simplicity that comes with choosing an elegant, straightforward bathroom solution.
+For many U.S. households, a Saniflo macerating toilet system is the perfect solution to a wide selection of difficult toilet issues.
+Not only do these macerating toilet systems cost significantly less than traditional toilet installations, but they’re also ideal for older or oddly laid-out homes.
+When you install a macerator system, you afford yourself the happiness, peace of mind, and simplicity that comes with choosing an elegant, straightforward bathroom solution.

-What do You Need to Install a Macerating Toilet?
+What do You Need to Install a Saniflo Macerator Toilet?